itaysabato/voting-games-analyzer/README.md

     "betterPoSThanRandomizedDictatorshipPercentage" : 100
 }
 ```
-With the `-q` option, you can analyize and aggregate many games without all the noise:
+With the `-q` option, you can analyze and aggregate many games without all the extra output:
 ```
 $ vga -r -n 100 -q
 {